 Now, we’ll see the efficient examples of the IsEmpty function for executing this, we have a dataset as shown in the following picture where Item List (Expression) is available.
 And we need to check whether the cell is empty or not.

-1. VBA IsEmpty to Return a Boolean Value (True or False)
+1. Applying VBA IsEmpty Function to Return a Boolean Value (True or False)

 As we want to use VBA, we must know how to insert a VBA code.